 Pregnancy, although a happy event, is also a time of intense emotion.
 Studies have shown that a relaxed and stress- free experience benefits both mother and baby.
 My clients often ask me what a pregnancy massage can do to help through pregnancy.
 A relaxed, expectant mother will have lower blood pressure and respiratory rates, and better blood flow to the uterus and placenta which helps the foetus.
 Many pregnant women suffer from aches and pains because of the unique stress on the body during this time.

 Regular Prenatal Massage has many benefits including:

-- Helpful for reducing swelling in the legs and feet and reducing muscle spasms and cramps and improves circulation.
+- Helpful for reducing swelling in the legs and feet and reducing muscle spasms and cramps.
+They also improve circulation.

-If you feel that you would like to try a massage treatment then it is important that you inform the midwife or obstetrician looking after you in pregnancy and they can advise if they think it will be suitable for you or any reasons you should not have a treatment.
+If you feel that you would like to try a massage treatment, then it is important that you inform the midwife or obstetrician looking after you in pregnancy and they can advise if they think it will be suitable for you or advise you on any reasons you should not have a treatment.

 Postnatal massage can be just as important as a prenatal massage helping the body to recover from childbirth.
 As well as targeting areas of physical tension in the body, it can also help you relax and rejuvenate mentally and emotionally.